licensezero/licensezero-private-license/terms.md

 # Patent License

-The _Seller_ licenses the _Buyer_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.
+In return for the _Price_, the _Seller_ licenses the _Buyer_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.

 # Sublicensing